RafaelGSS/blog/priv/posts/performance-methodologies.md

 While creating architecture diagrams,  _unknowns-unknowns_  obviously aren't mappable since you don't know about them.

-> Usually there is a lot of unknown-unknows and at least, is your job as a researcher in this field transform the `unknown-unknowns` into `know-unknows`.
+> `unknown-unknows` are common.
+It is your job as a performance engineer to transform the `unknown-unknowns` into `know-unknows`.

 The Diagram above map `known-knowns` (Green box) and `known-unknows` (Red box)